Estates Committee External Member

 Desirable:

-• IT governance experience
+• Real estate governance experience

 Application Procedure